Marathon Oil respects the human, cultural and legal rights of individuals and communities, while focusing on safe, responsible, ethical operations.

 Our commitment is consistent with the United Nations Universal Declaration of Human Rights (UDHR) and the International Labor Organization’s (ILO) Declaration on Fundamental Principles and Rights at Work.
 We recognize the goals and principles of the UDHR within our business relationships, such as everyone’s right to the protection of law and the right to freedom of expression.
 We also work to prevent abuses and advance human rights in the communities where we operate and discuss human rights in industry associations.
 No Marathon Oil employees were members of trade unions in 2017.

-Our commitment is to manage security activities in a responsible and ethical manner in accordance with the best practices associated with the Voluntary Principles.
-We manage security through our Responsible Operations Management System (ROMS) element for Emergency Preparedness and Community Awareness.
-This element requires Marathon Oil to identify and engage with local communities, government emergency responders and other stakeholders within or adjacent to our operations regarding potential risks and planned response measures.
-We assess compliance with security and human rights practices using our three-tiered audit program.
-In addition, principles in our Corporate Sustainability Guidelines support our activities related to human rights, stakeholder engagement and other processes in communities where we operate.
+Under the Emergency Preparedness and Community Awareness element of our Responsible Operations Management System (ROMS), we identify and engage with local communities, government emergency responders and other stakeholders within or adjacent to our operations regarding potential risks and planned response measures.
+We assess compliance with security and human rights practices using the Marathon Oil three-tiered audit program.
+In addition, our Corporate Sustainability Guidelines support community activities related to human rights, stakeholder engagement and other processes.

 To promote security cooperation among companies and host nation governments, we work with the IPIECA Responsible Security Task Force and observers of the Voluntary Principles on Security and Human Rights.